michaelyinopen/job-shop-collection-web/src/utility/redux-taking-thunk/README.md

 ```
 import { combineReducers } from 'redux'
-import { reduxTakingThunkReducer } from '../utility/redux-taking-thunk'
+import { reduxTakingThunkReducer } from 'redux-taking-thunk'

 export const reducer = combineReducers({
   other: otherReducer,